Irish Travellers: Origins

 There are numerous theories and oral histories surrounding the origins of Irish Travellers as a distinct group.
 Research has been complicated by the fact that the group appears to have no written records of its own, with oral tradition through storytelling being the primary method through which the Traveller community disseminates its own history and culture.

-Deeper documentation of Shelta and the Travellers dates to the 1830s, but knowledge of Irish Travellers has been seen from the 1100s, as well as the 1500s~1800s.
-Many decrees against begging in England were directed at Travellers, passed by King Edward VI around 1551; for example the "Acte for tynckers and pedlers".
-The culture of Irish Travellers resembles the culture of other itinerant communities with regard to self-employment; family networks; birth, marriage, and burial rituals; taboos; and folklore.
-They worked with metal and travelled throughout Ireland working at making items such as ornaments, jewellery, and horse harnesses to earn a living.
-As a result, they (along with other itinerant groups) were referred to as "tinkers" or "tinklers" (meaning "tin smiths"), terms regarded in later years as derogatory.
+Deeper documentation of Shelta and the Travellers dates to the 1830s, but knowledge of Irish Travellers has been seen from the 1100s, as well as the 1500s–1800s.
+Many decrees against begging in England were directed at Travellers, passed by King Edward VI around 1551.
+For example, the "Acte for tynckers and pedlers".
+The culture of Irish Travellers resembles the culture of other itinerant communities with regard to self-employment, family networks, birth, marriage, and burial rituals, taboos, and folklore.
+They worked with metal and travelled throughout Ireland making items such as ornaments, jewellery, and horse harnesses to earn a living.
+As a result, they, along with other itinerant groups, were referred to as "tinkers" or "tinklers", meaning "tin smiths", terms regarded in later years as derogatory.

 Origin theories

-Many different theories have been put forward to explain the origins of Ireland's itinerant population.
+Different theories have been put forward to explain the origins of Ireland's itinerant population.
 It has been suggested Travellers are related to Romani due to a similarly itinerant lifestyle, but genetic testing has shown no evidence for a recent ancestral component between Irish Travellers and Romani Travellers.
-Another theory is of a pre-Gaelic origin, where Travellers are descended from a community that lived in Ireland prior to the arrival of the Celts.
-Once Ireland was claimed as a Celtic homeland, this group was seen as lower class.
-There is also a theory that an indigenous, itinerant community of craftsmen are the ancestors of Travellers, and unlike the Celts, they never settled down.
-Other speculations on their origin are that they were descended from those Irish who were made homeless during the Cromwellian conquest in the 1650s, or made homeless in either the 1741 or the 1840s famine, or due to eviction.
+There is a theory that an indigenous, itinerant community of craftsmen are the ancestors of Travellers, who never settled down.
+Other speculations on their origin are that they were descended from those Irish who were made homeless during the Cromwellian conquest in the 1650s, or made homeless in either the 1741 or the 1840s famine, or due to eviction in the Scottish Highlands.

 According to Helleiner (2003), current scholarship is investigating the background of Gaelic Ireland before the English Tudor conquest.
-The mobile nature and traditions of a Gaelic society based on pastoralism rather than land tenure before this event implies that Travellers represent descendants of the Gaelic social order marginalised during the change-over to an English landholding society.
+The mobile nature and traditions of a Gaelic society based on pastoralism rather than land tenure before this event, implies that Travellers represent descendants of the Gaelic social order marginalised during the change-over to an English landholding society.
 An early example of this mobile element in the population, and how displacement of clans can lead to increased nomadism within aristocratic warrior societies, is the displacement of the Clan Murtough O'Connors after the Norman invasion.